(2) Assessing Progress in Child-Centered Play Therapy – July 21st

 Presenter: Rosie Newman, LMHC, RPT-S

-The three-part trainings series offered June-August 2023, was requested by Queensland Institute for Play Therapy (QIPT), in Australia.
-All current and alumni members of QIPT will receive a discount at registration.
-Non-QIPT affiliates are welcome to register at an additional cost.
+This four-part CCD training series offered in May-August 2024 is requested by Queensland Institute for Play Therapy (QIPT) in Australia.
+All current and alumni members of QIPT will register at a discounted rate.
+Non-QIPT affiliates are able to register for individual trainings or register for all four and receive a bundle discount.

 Description